langurmonkey/website-source/content/blog/2025/local-llm-rag.md

 ## Conclusion

 As we've seen, with very little effort we can build a rudimentary RAG system on top of Ollama.
 This enables us to use context information in our queries in an automated manner, with the help of Chroma DB.
+This post only highlights the very basic notions required to get RAG to work in a very bare-bones manner.
+Further concepts to explore include different embedding models, quantization, system prompts, and more.

 In our small test, we've used the Llama3.1 8B model, which is rather small.
 Using a larger model, like Gemma3 (12B), DeepSeek-R1 (14B), or even Mistral-small (24B), should improve the results at the expense of performance.

 The code in this post is partially based on [this medium article](https://medium.com/@arunpatidar26/rag-chromadb-ollama-python-guide-for-beginners-30857499d0a0).